 To be successful in blogging, you have to find your niche.
 There are already so many blogs on the internet, so you must find a way to stand out.

-Once you have your blog, and eventually a following, you can make money from advertising, selling goods, or using an email list for promotional content.
+Once you have your blog, and eventually a following, you can make money online easily from advertising, selling goods, or using an email list for promotional content.

 3. Affiliate Marketing